 These classes will take place in the Next computer lab.

-Learn the basics of computing from mastering mouse skills to managing and saving files in this 2-session class.
+Learn the basics of computing from mastering mouse skills to managing and saving files.

 Learn the fundamentals of slideshow creation with Microsoft PowerPoint in this two-session class.

 Photo Editing with Online Tools

 Wednesday, August 2 at 2:00 pm - Cost: $5

 Make your pictures look like a million bucks with free and easy to use online tools.
 So, come to class and let’s edit some pictures.

 Edsel & Eleanor Ford House PresentationThursday, July 13, 2017 at 6:00pm

 Laura Rodin has been a docent at the Edsel and Eleanor Ford House for 18 years.
 She will share her knowledge about the Ford House including the gardens and Jensen Landscape which